KechenQin/Naive_Bayes_Model/README.md

 <b>I post this project here just for commemorating my first python program.</b>

-<b>This is my first python program and aslo my first implementation of a statistical model!
+<b>This is my first python program and also my first implementation of a statistical model!
 Thus, you may find many irregular syntax and errors.</b>